Keksuccino/docs_fancymenu/docs/action-scripts.md

 >
 > This action also allows you to store the response of the request in a FancyMenu variable for later use!
 {.is-info}

+The next script action does not wait for the response.
+Do not store passwords or access tokens in the action configuration.

 ## Manage Resource Pack (`manage_resource_pack`)
 - **Description:** Enable/disable/toggle a resource pack by display name (optional reload)